-Any exceeding of the max. admissible oil temperature must be entered by the pilot into the engine log book, stating duration and extent of excessive temperature and pertinent detail.
+Any exceeding of the max. admissible oil temperature must be entered by the pilot into the engine log book, stating duration of excessive temperature and pertinent details.

 Read out the ECU data memory and check the data for details of increased oil temperature.
 Perform the corresponding inspections/repairs depending on the functional defects found.